-A look back over the last seventeen years of the Matthew Williamson brand.
+A look back over the last eighteen years of the Matthew Williamson brand.

 For an archive of Matthew’s designs seen on his friends, fans and muses, visit Spotted.